Pikacnu/TerraSketch/README.md

 ## Setup

+1. Ensure you are using NodeJS 20+.
-1. Run `npm install`.
+2. Run `npm install`.
-2. To run in development mode, run `npm run dev`.
+3. To run in development mode, run `npm run dev`.
-3. To generate static files, run `npm run build`.
+4. To generate static files, run `npm run build`.

 ## Features